 With that being said, I am not going to sit here and try to convince you this is a recipe for the best hamburger in the world — even though it is — because someone will undoubtedly draw a line in the sand, slap me with gloves in hand, and challenge me to a duel.
 It’s inevitable.

 But there are some guidelines I might offer the newbie.
 I am sure many of you out there can too, and I welcome each and every one of them in the comments section below.
-I might even get lucky and toss in an idea or two the seasoned cooks amongst you might not have known.
+I might even get lucky and toss in an idea or two the seasoned cooks among us might not have known.
 Nevertheless, seasoned cooks — fill in the blanks.

 Form your own patties